Medicare-approved braces and devices include arm, leg, back, and neck braces. These braces must be considered medically necessary.

 - Where you purchase the brace

 - Additional insurance you may be enrolled in

-In some cases, your Medicare Part A benefits will cover DM.
+In some cases, Part A benefits will cover DME.
 However, these are your hospital benefits.
-You must be hospitalized or in home health care in order for your DME to be covered.
+You must be hospitalized or in-home health care in order for your DME to be covered under Part A.

 Additionally, the LSO helps to provide stability and is designed to restrict certain movements of the spine and torso.
 LSO’s are used to treat a multitude of conditions.

-The most common of conditions treated with an LSO are compression fractures however, after post-surgical procedures, the LSO comes in handy to restrict movement and aide in healing.
+The most common of conditions treated with an LSO are compression fractures however, after post-surgical procedures, the LSO comes in handy to restrict movement and aid in healing.

 Benefits of an LSO include pain relief for both chronic and acute pain.
 It also helps to alleviate pressure off the spine which in turn provides some pain relief with ongoing spine conditions.

 As most seniors experience some form of back pain later on in life, an LSO may be beneficial in more ways than one.
 You would want to talk to your health care provider to see if you’re a good candidate for the device.